Dorothy Canfield Fisher: Legacy

 Until 2020, the Dorothy Canfield Fisher Children's Book Award was awarded to new American children's books whose winner was chosen by the vote of child readers.
 In 2017, an Abenaki educator lobbied the Vermont Department of Libraries to pull Fisher's name from the children's literature award, which was created in the state over half a century ago.
-Judy Dow claimed that Fisher stereotyped French Canadians and Native Americans in her works of fiction, and that she may have been part of the eugenics movement that promoted cleansing Vermont of people considered genetically less desirable in the 1920s and 1930s.
-Other voices discussed putting Fisher's characterizations in context of the times in which she lived.
-Yet others suggested that because Fisher's works are no longer widely read nor is her name well recognized, perhaps it has become time to retire the title of the literature award.
+Judy Dow claimed that Fisher stereotyped French Canadians and Native Americans in her works of fiction in a manner consonant with the eugenics movement that promoted cleansing Vermont of people considered genetically less desirable in the 1920s and 1930s.
 No direct connection with the eugenics movement was established.
 The Vermont State Board of Libraries recommended dropping her name from the award on grounds that "it was no longer relevant to today's young people".
 The state librarian announced in 2019 that the award would receive a new name.
 The Vermont State Library announced in 2020 that the Dorothy Canfield Fisher Children's Book Award would be renamed the "Vermont Golden Dome Book Award," a name selected by Vermont schoolchildren after a student vote.